Comment on page

 The MQTT spec only defines shared subscriptions for protocol version 5.
 VerneMQ supports shared subscription for v5 (as per the specification) and for v3.1.1 (backported feature).

-Currently three message distribution policies for shared subscriptions are supported:
+Currently four message distribution policies for shared subscriptions are supported:

 randompolicy messages will be published to a random member of the shared subscription, if any exist.
 Under the

 prefer_localpolicy messages will be delivered to a random node-local member of the shared subscription, if none exist, the message will be delivered to a random member of the shared subscription on a remote cluster node.
-Under the
+The

 local_onlypolicy message will be delivered to a random node-local member of the shared subscription.